- The Permanent High Priest

 Therefore, through Messiah Ben Ha-Elohim the Eternal One is able in human form to perfectly attend to the needs of His beloved Bride Israel and all those Gentiles who would join the Commonwealth of Israel (lit. the Rule of the Almighty).
 Prior to the Glorified Messiah’s triumphant resurrection, mortal high priests were privileged to act out the part of Adonai atoning for His people’s sins (as a proxy).
 It is tragic that the high priest in Messiah’s time did not recognize that he, an actor, was in the Presence of the One True High Priest.
 The true High Priest had come and (like Joseph in Genesis) “His own knew Him not.”
 Nor did they recognize the Person and work of the Holy Spirit that followed the Salvation of Adonai’s (Yeshua’s) ascension into heaven.
 The elite religious leaders of Israel failed to discern the messianic Sign of the Water turned to Wine (cf. previous chapter 25).
 What is the supernatural Wine a symbol of?
 How is the second supply of Wine better than the first batch of wine provided at the wedding?
-The second administration of Messiah’s Wine (the Last Adam) is better than the first administration of wine (the first Adam) because the forgiveness and the gracious Indwelling Presence of the Spirit given by Adonai to us through Messiah is not a temporary indwelling (based on our works of moral perfection) but a permanent Indwelling (based solely on the perfecting works of Adonai’s virtue alone).
+The second administration of Messiah’s Wine (the Last Adam) is better than the first administration of wine (the first Adam) because the forgiveness and the gracious Indwelling Presence of the Spirit given by HaShem (the NAME) to us through His Messiah is not a temporary indwelling (based on our imperfect works) but a permanent Indwelling (based solely on the perfecting works of HaShem).

 What is the second administration of supernatural wine a symbol of?